lambda7xx/lambda7xx/README.md

 👋 Hi, I’m Xiao.
-I’m a member of technical staff of one AI lab
+I am a Member of Technical Staff at an AI research lab.
+I am actively exploring Ph.D. opportunities for the upcoming intake.
+If my work aligns with your research interests and you have an open position, please don’t hesitate to reach out via email.

 ### Research Interests:

 I am very interested in building Operating Systems and Distributed Systems for AI.